-On an annual basis, the QIS is evaluated and summarized in the annual report.
-When changes are needed, objectives are outlined and strategies to meet those objectives are identified and assigned.
+Per Guideline #79 Regional Office Quarterly Quality Enhancement Plan Meeting on a quarterly basis, the QIS is evaluated and summarized in Appendix B-Quarterly Data Analysis report.
+When changes are needed, objectives are outlined and strategies to meet those objectives are identified and assigned in the Appendix A-Regional Office Quarterly Quality Enhancement Plan.
 The information is presented to Division of DD management.